oooAHOYooo/oooAHOYooo.github.io/README.md

 Optimize the user interface for in-car displays, ensuring a safe and enjoyable listening and viewing experience.
 Enable voice commands for hands-free control of the platform within the Apple CarPlay environment.

+## Phase 107 : 20 years from now - may this project turn into a database - a library
+A collection, a self contained reporsitory, living on multiple devices, printed hard coded on the ground to be encoded one day a thousand years from now.